DrThomasAger/smile/README.md

 =] End Data =]
 ```

-But in the same prompt, our instructions don't need all that structure:
+But sometimes, we don't need that structure.
+For example, some short instructions:

 ```
-(: Instructions - What To Do With The Transcript (

-First identify any errors in your first response, then once I've confirmed, provide the fixes.
+(: identify any errors in your first response, then once I've confirmed, provide the fixes.

-:)
 ```

+By adapting the amount of structure we provide based on the need of the LLM, we end up building structure that is comprehensible to both humans and machines, even for long prompts.

 ## Separation Of Concerns